 8: Adding URLs to waypoints

-Further documentation coming soon.
-Suffice it to say that if your input data includes a "url" field, the point's info window will contain a link to that URL.
-(For SVG maps, the marker itself becomes a link.)
+If your input data includes a "url" field, the point's info window will contain a link to that URL.
+(In SVG maps, the marker itself becomes a link.)

 9: Adding thumbnails and photos to waypoints

 If you include the URL of an image in a waypoint's "thumbnail" field when creating a Google Map, it will show up when you mouse-over the waypoint marker, and will also appear in the info window that appears when you click on the marker.
 The thumbnails will be displayed at their natural size unless you also supply a "thumbnail_width" value (in pixels).

 If you include an image's URL in the "photo" field, that image will appear full-size in the marker's info window.
 (If there is also a thumbnail specified, the thumbnail will NOT appear in the info window.)
 Use two numbers in the "photo_size" field to set the displayed size of the image (e.g., "400x300").

 You can see an example of a photo map here.

 Here's a list of the fields that are important in terms of how GPS Visualizer handles your waypoints.
 Alternate names are separated by slashes; for example, you can specify latitude with "lat" or "latitude."